 For inter-Donor topology adaptation, the F1 interface need to be established with target Donor.
 There may be many UEs connected to the migrating IAB and descendant IAB, it may take some time to establish the F1AP context for all connected Ues.
 This is discussed in Contribution ([10] [12])

-Contribution ([5]) propose to “reduce the number of signalling handshakes needed for F1 migration.”
+Contribution ([5]) propose to “reduce the number of ignaling handshakes needed for F1 migration.”

 (NOTE: Contribution ([5]) is only for intra-Donor.
 Since the proposal is related to F1, it is listed here)